 For more information, see Azure Service Configuration Schema (.cscfg).

 <DnsServers> <DnsServer name="ID1" IPAddress="IPAddress1" /> <DnsServer name="ID2" IPAddress="IPAddress2" /> <DnsServer name="ID3" IPAddress="IPAddress3" /> </DnsServers>

 To allow your role instances to be referenced by hostname, you must set the value for the hostname in the Service Configuration file for each role instance.
 Although vmName is optional in the Service Configuration file, if you do not include it, your role instances cannot be referred to by hostname in DNS.

 The value that defines the hostname is vmName=“<vm-name>”.
 This value becomes the root of the hostname.
 The value is then translated into the hostname by appending the instance number to the vmName.
 For example, if the vmName is “MyApp”, vmName=“MyApp”, the hostnames would be “MyApp01”, “MyApp02”, “MyApp03” etc.

-For more information about configuring a Windows Azure service, see Windows Azure Service Configuration Schema (.cscfg) and Updating a Windows Azure Service.
+For more information about configuring an Azure service, see Azure Service Configuration Schema (.cscfg).

 <Role name="<role-name>" vmName=“<vm-name>”>